Creamy and smooth with sweet chocolately flavor

-Wow…this is probably one of the best lip balm recipes I’ve created in a long while.
+This is probably one of the best lip balm recipes I’ve created.
 Incredibly simple to make, it tastes of vanilla and chocolately cocoa butter and leaves your lips feeling soft and shiny.

 The project only needs about a half hour of your time and a few gorgeous, natural ingredients – convenient links to order what you need online are provided below.
 The recipe will make you up to 10 tubes of lip balm or five of the little pots.
 Enough to treat yourself and your friends.

 Lip Balms are a crafty combo of solid & liquid oils

 One of the easiest beauty products you can make is lip balm and I should know since I make thousands of them as part of my business.
 Lip balms are a combination of liquid and solid oils that when melted together will create a product that is softer than the hard oils used and harder than the liquid oils.
 The ratio of these is what is you play with to get the right consistency.